 - Right of way and passing: Yield to pedestrians in a crosswalk and school children during school hours.
 Do not pass within 100 feet of an intersection or railway crossing, a school or work zone, or when your view is blocked.

 - Alcohol: The number one killer on Chicago highways is alcohol; digital signs on the highway alert you to the number of deaths, which increase as time passes.
-Blood-alcohol concentration must be lower than .08, and if it’s higher, you’ll be hit with a Violent Crime charge.
+Blood-alcohol concentration must be lower than .08, and if it’s higher, you may receive hefty fines, jail time, and suspension of your license.

 - Expressway driving: When entering the highway, there will be a lane to increase speed before merging.
 The right lane is for slower traffic while the far-left lane is for faster cars.
 Note: freeway exits may be on the left or right side.